micksatana/pz-mod-michonnes-katana/README.md

 ## How to forge a katana

-- You will need Metalworking Level 3
+- You will need Metalworking Level 6
 - Read How to Forge Katana magazine
-- Find tools; Welder Mask, BlowTorch, and Sledgehammer
+- Find tools; Welder Mask, Propane Torch, and Sledgehammer
-- Find materials; 1 Metal Sheet, 1 Small Metal Sheet, and 1 Leather Strip
+- Find materials; 10 Metal Sheet, 2 Small Metal Sheet, 4 Welding Rods, 1 Leather Strip and 1 Stake
 - Right-click on any material and click Forge Katana